-All of the active employee plans are self-funded.
-They include:
+All of the active employee plans are self-funded and include:

-BlueCare Elect (PPO), BlueCare Elect Deductible (PPO), BCBS Network Blue (HMO), BCBS Network Blue Deductible (HMO), HNE HMO, HNE Deductible HMO, Tufts HMO, and Tufts Deductible HMO.
-(Note that each government unit my offer only one version of each plan; for example, a unit may offer Network Blue HMO or Network Blue Deductible HMO, but may not offer both.)
+BlueCare Elect Deductible (BCE), Network Blue Standard, Network Blue Deductible, HNE Standard, HNE Deductible, Tufts EPO, and Tufts Deductible EPO.
+(Note that each government unit may offer only one version of each plan; for example, a unit may offer Network Blue HMO or Network Blue Deductible HMO, but may not offer both.)

-Self-funded plans Senior Plans for Medicare eligible include:
+Self-funded plans Senior Plans for Medicare eligible participants include:

 Medex 2 (medical only; it is combined with a fully insured Medicare PDP called BlueMedicare Rx).
 HNE MedPlus is a self-funded plan for Medicare eligible and both medical and Rx are self-funded.
+(This plan was replaced in 2022.)

-Fully insured plans Senior Plans for Medicare eligible include:
+Fully insured plans Senior Plans for Medicare eligible participants include:

-Medicare HMO Blue, Managed Blue for Seniors, HNE Medicare Secure Freedom POS, Tufts Medicare Supplement with PDP Plus and Tufts Medicare Preferred HMO.
+Managed Blue for Seniors, Medicare HMO Blue, Tufts Medicare Supplement with PDP Plus and Tufts Medicare HMO (this plan was replaced inn 2022), and HNE Medicare Freedom HMO.

 Members have access directly from CanaRx to certain brand name medications at no cost to the member.
-SVRHTCanaRx is a voluntary international prescription drug program that is available to eligible employees, Non-Medicare eligible retirees, and their dependents enrolled in the HMO or PPO plans with the Scantic Vallley Regional Health Trust.
+SVRHTCanaRx is a voluntary international prescription drug program that is available to eligible employees, Non-Medicare eligible retirees, and their dependents enrolled in the HMO or PPO plans with the Scantic Valley Regional Health Trust.
 The HNE MedWrap plan is also eligible for this program.